jay-newman/jwt-react-django-app/README.md

 #### Users can:
 * Register and Login
 * View home page that has custom message when logged in
-* View protected page when logged in
+* View pet profile page when logged in
+* Update their pets name and type